paragliding training center

 These instructions are primarily for the Top 80, other engines are similar.

-Oil leaking from the engine crankcase or the redrive will be clear, not black.
+Oil leaking from the engine crankcase or the redrive will be the same color as the oil used in the fuel mix, not black.
 It could be a leak in a crankshaft seal but this is not as common as a leak in a redrive seal or from the fill plug.
 Engine oil is thinner than the heavier oil used in the redrive.
 As the oil from both the redrive and the engine has not been burned (run through the engine), it is hard to tell them apart.
 The easiest way to tell the difference is to remove the redrive and pressure test it (about 5 PSI) or to heat it with a heat gun (see two paragraphs down).
 If there are no leaks in the redrive, the source of the leak is likely a bad crankshaft seal.
 Leaks in the redrive must be repaired promptly.

 A leaking crankshaft seal is not worth repairing unless it is more than a few drops every time you fly.
 The oil will typically appear at the lower joint of the redrive (Top 80 – others similar) and the engine crankcase.